Ostrich effect: Climate and energy

 Research has found that when people feel uninformed about a pressing matter, they may exhibit the ostrich effect.
 The ostrich effect may explain why people sometimes avoid tackling climate change or energy depletion.

 Steven Shepherd and Aaron Kay presented participants with a passage.
 One group read that the US would have oil for 240 more years (positive information), while the other read that supplies would diminish in 40 years (negative information).
 Afterwards, participants completed a questionnaire to gauge their interest in learning about energy depletion.
 Those who read that energy depletion was an urgent problem and that oil would run out in 40 years were more likely to avoid learning about the issue.

 Theories on causes

 Cognitive dissonance

 Cognitive dissonance is a state of psychological discomfort that arises when an individual holds two or more conflicting beliefs.
 Betty Chang found that when participants ranked reasons on why they did not monitor progress, the main reason was that "information on goal progress would demand a change in beliefs".
 This statement shows that when confronted with information that contradicts their beliefs, individuals may experience cognitive dissonance and avoid seeking it to reduce discomfort.
 This avoidance is the ostrich effect.
-The opposite, seeking information consistent with your beliefs, is a cognitive bias termed confirmation bias.
+The opposite, seeking information consistent with one's beliefs, is a cognitive bias termed confirmation bias.